harshilvadalia/rkit_training/README.md

-This repository serves as a workspace for training and experimenting with R and related technologies.
+This repository serves as a workspace for training and experimenting with technologies.
 It is designed to support learning, practice, and skill development.
-The project is public and actively maintained, making it suitable for anyone interested in exploring or contributing to R-based training materials and examples.
+The project is public and actively maintained, making it suitable for anyone interested in exploring or contributing to training materials and examples.